baikeshen/RoboND-DeepLearning-Project/writeup.md

 In particular, the deep learning technique called Fully Convolutional Network (FCN)  is applied to the images captured by the cameras mounted onto the drone.  with the help of Fully Convolutional Deep Neural Networks, we can train models that will not only be able to identify the contents of an image, it will also be able to figure out what part of the image the object is located at.

 This writeup was prepared for the benefit of the Udacity Robotics Nanodegree Deep Learning Project.
-The intent is to document and clarify the decisions and the reasons behind these that were made in the project.

 ## Network Architecture
 In this project, we are using a Fully Convolutional Neural Network to help us in image segmentation and object identification.
 The network architecture is composed of following layers